Bamboo Learning Debuts iOS Voice-Based Educational App, Joins AWS EdStart Accelerator

 Voice-based educational technology startup Bamboo Learning has launched a new app for iOS devices.
 The app offers lessons for children from kindergarten through fifth grade in reading comprehension, vocabulary, and related skills similar to Bamboo’s existing Alexa skills, but with touch as well as voice interactions.

 The new Bamboo Learning app is free and comes with more than 25 books connected to hundreds of activities and lessons divided by difficulty and grade.
 Parents can subscribe for $4 a month to access more than 100 books and thousands more activities.
 The app can hold up to six child’s profiles, allowing for personalized tracking of their activity and learning.
 The accounts are set up by adults, with each child getting their own animal avatar to identify which profile is theirs.
 The children are guided through the activities by Bamboo’s Panda mascot.
 The child can touch or say what book they want to read that time and interact with the narrator and the story by touch and voice.
-Questions about the story are asked every so often, with voice or touch answers accepted by the app, which then makes appropriate sounds and comments to praise the right answers and encourage those who pick wrong.
+Questions about the story are asked every so often, with voice or touch answers accepted by the app, which then makes appropriate sounds and comments to praise the correct answers and encourage those who pick wrong.

 “As a former educator, I know how critical conversational learning is to boost children’s in-context reading and listening comprehension, vocabulary, and narrative skills,” Bamboo Learning chief content officer Irina Fine said in a statement.
 “Bamboo Learning for iOS is the first-ever app to offer children a choice to respond using their voice or touch.
 We’re so excited to make it available today for families to use on iPads and iPhones in over 170 countries.”